sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 The topic of your game is your "domain".
 But another domain you code in is the spatial world, so you should make it effortless to code.
 For example, add units for real world distances.

 - Add strongly typed measurement units such as Seconds or Metres
-- Add stronlgy typed quantities such as Angles, so you never have to write `Mathf.Pi*2` again ever.
-Also, why didn't you use `Mathf.Deg2Rad`?
 - Add strongly typed paths instead of using string-based paths.
 I'll get to that later.
 It's fantastic, trust me.
+- Add stronlgy typed quantities such as Angles, so you never have to write `Mathf.Pi*2` ever again.

-C# structs have no runtime overhead, so you can use them without any bad feelings.
+Note: C# structs have no runtime overhead, so you can use them without any bad feelings, even in `Update` functions.

+__Have you ever written `(r/360)*Math.Pi*2`, even though Unity has `Mathf.Deg2Rad`?__
+Because you're using floats instead of a strongly typed `Angle` struct.
+If you were using

 ### Extension Methods
 How often do you attempt to use an API in Unity and think: "Gosh, I wish there was just this one slightly different function instead of this mess!"?
 C# has a wonderuful feature called [extension methods](https://www.tutorialsteacher.com/csharp/csharp-extension-method), and they allow us to make this place our own.
 They don't even have any kind of performance overhead!